AaryanVaid/evolvingworld/README.md

 - Winner gets 8 Mastery Shards.
 - Some Nauseatic Effects for Heavyness.
 - Lastly, More bug fixes with some suble SFX.

+THIS PROJECT IS ON BREAK (no idea when resumed), being a solo dev, this has gotten onto me mentally very quickly, and to save my mental health and peace, i'll be pausing this for now.